joedski/musings/Command Line Shell/Handy Bits and Bobs.md

 Handy Bits and Bobs for the *Nix CLI with a Bias Towards Bash and Compatible Shells
 ===================================================================================

+A list of small snippets I've found variably useful over the years.
+I've found it's helpful to both note them down just to have them and also to dissect them to learn more about the available tools.

 ## Find files which contain all of a number of discrete strings